 Children learn that letters are linked to the sounds in words.
 Until this stage in their lives children have had no need to be aware of the sounds within words.
 In fact, human speech proceeds at too fast a pace for us to pick out the sounds within words.
 Whilst they have been learning to talk, children have been attending to the meaning of words and phrases, not the sounds within them.
 No one needs to be explicitly aware of these sounds until they learn to write and read.

-Teachers may then split each word in three different ways to demonstrate how the letters relate to the sounds in the word.
+Teachers may then go on to split each word in three different ways to demonstrate how the letters relate to the sounds in the word.

 1. The easiest way to split a word, so that it is spoken as naturally as possible, is into ‘body and coda’, e.g. 'ca-t, ma-t, ha-t, ba-t, ra-t, he-n, do-g, bi-g, bo-x'.
 It is easier for children to split words in this manner, because, as people, we speak in syllables.
 Our speech is not made up of consonants and vowels.
 These are abstractions imposed on speech to convert it from a spoken medium into a visual medium.